mjg59/fcop/COC.md

 ## Behavior

-We only allow _civil_ individuals to participate in our community.
+We only allow _civil_ individuals to participate in the _community_.
 Beyond civility, we place additional requirements on behavior during _active participation_ and _inactive participation_.

 ### Active Participation